Study programme

 Curriculum

-The first year is devoted to mandatory and elective courses, while the second year primarily consists of practical work, which can include elements like a consultancy project, an internship, natural sciences research, and of course a Master's thesis research project.
-The programme offers considerable scope to design your own personal ‘Master’s plan’ matching your interests and competences.
+The first year is dedicated to mandatory courses, while the second year primarily consists of elective courses and a Master's thesis research project.
+The programme offers considerable opportunity to design your personal ‘Master’s plan’ matching your interests and competences.

 Courses